-- Add the tomatoes, garbanzo beans, arugula, olives, parsley, capers, lemon peel, salt and pepper; toss to combine.
+- Add the tomatoes, chickpeas, arugula, olives, parsley, capers, lemon peel, salt and pepper; toss to combine.
 Garnish with cheese and walnuts.
 Yield: 14 servings.

 Originally published as Portobello Gnocchi Salad in Taste of Home Christmas Annual Annual 2012, p102